 6 Example Answers to “How Would Your Coworkers Describe You?”

 I’ve been told that I am both a reliable leader and an excellent team player.
 In fact, one coworker from my previous position offered to write me a personal letter of recommendation at one point because of my excellent team leadership.
 It really made me feel valued by the company.
-He was quite impressed by my ability to effectively lead a development team while also listening to and considering everyone’s individual input as we determined the best plan of action for this new business initiative.
+He was impressed by my ability to lead a development team effectively while also listening to and considering everyone’s individual input as we determined the best plan of action for this new business initiative.

 My coworkers would say I’m consistent in pursuing and reaching my goals.
 When I worked as a project director, I experienced rejection, which is obviously never fun.
 However, I didn’t let that rejection get me down or take me away from achieving my goals.
-On the contrary, I used that strength for all my projects and work afterward.
+On the contrary, I used that strength for all my projects and worked afterward.
 I would love to bring that energy to this position.

 My past coworkers would say that I am very cheery and optimistic.
 I would think they would say this because I’ve demonstrated how I see setbacks as opportunities to learn and grow.
 There is always a creative solution to a problem, no matter what it is, and I genuinely love searching for it and working with a team to find it.
-One particular instance that comes to mind was when previous coworkers from my last job were upset and worried about budget cuts to our IT department, and I brainstormed a few clever ways to maintain some of our resources on a tiny budget.
-They ended up being implemented, and everyone was really satisfied with the result.
+One particular instance that comes to mind was when previous coworkers from my last job were upset and worried about budget cuts to our IT department.
+I brainstormed a few clever ways to maintain some of our resources on a tiny budget.
+They ended up being implemented, and everyone was delighted with the result.

 I’d like to think my colleagues from my last position would describe me as a professional.
-I was usually on time for each and every shift, dressed appropriately, and reached my deadlines.
+I was usually on time for every shift, dressed appropriately, and reached my deadlines.
 I certainly wasn’t perfect, but I had a goal in mind every time I clocked into work: I was there to do a job and commit to a set of tasks, and I wasn’t going to leave until those tasks were performed properly.
 I was also very loyal to my team, and while I miss them now, I’m ready to bring my professionalism to this new team at this company.

 Phone interviews have become a core part of the process when attempting to find a secured placement for an open position.
 Companies receive massive responses from potential candidates for any..